peytoncordero/DRI25/command-line.md

 And there are other uses that you will find according to your interests and the places your future projects might take you!

-This workshop will show you some features of the command line, and over time, you may prefer to use the command line rather than your operating system’s graphical interface for many tasks.
+This workshop will show you some features of the command line, and over time, you may prefer to use the command line rather than your operating system's graphical interface for many tasks.

 # What is the command line?

 The command line is a text-based interface that allows you to communicate with your computer.
 You input text commands and the interface interprets them into appropriate operating system functions.
 You might already be familiar with operating systems such as MacOS, Windows, Linux, Android, or iOS.
 An operating system is a software that manages the hardware and programs of your computer.
-When you opened your browser to start this workshop, you used your operating system’s graphical interface to find an icon that represents your browser (either Google Chrome, Mozilla Firefox, or another) and you double clicked on it to open.
+When you opened your browser to start this workshop, you used your operating system's graphical interface to find an icon that represents your browser (either Google Chrome, Mozilla Firefox, or another) and you double clicked on it to open.

 The following image shows a command line on a Mac, where it is called Terminal.
-The command line allows you to send commands to your operating system’s shell to be interpreted as instructions for your computer to follow.
+The command line allows you to send commands to your operating system's shell to be interpreted as instructions for your computer to follow.

 ![It is a simple program with a plain background and letters.
 On the first line, it says: Last Login: Wed Dec 27 16:34:06 on console.
 The second line says: base _silvira@Silvias-MBP ~ % immediately followed by the cursor showing it is where you write](/images/command-line/How-command-Line-looks-like.png "Terminal")